 Stjepan is a professional software developer at Axosoft, where he works on mobile and web applications.

 He graduated in 2009 with a Ph.D. in Computer Science and an M.F.A. in Dance at Arizona State University (both degrees with concentrations from the School of Arts, Media and Engineering), and holds B.S. and M.S. degrees in Computer Science from Iowa State University.
 His research focused on the analysis of human movement, with an emphasis of recognition of patterns such as gestures, or inference of certain movement qualities.

 Lisa Tolentino (lisa <at> urbanstew <dot> org):

-Lisa is an interaction designer and experimental percussionist pursuing a Media Arts and Sciences PhD at Arizona State University.
-Her research focuses on culturally transformative learning environments for special education.
-As a member of the K-12 Embodied and Mediated Learning Group at the School of Arts, Media and Engineering (AME), she leads a team of teachers, researchers, and designers to build mixed-reality experiences that enhance social interactions for youth with autism.
+Lisa is an interaction designer, experimental percussionist, and arts educator with a degree in Media Arts and Sciences PhD at Arizona State University.
+Her research focused on culturally transformative learning environments for special education.
+As a member of the K-12 Embodied and Mediated Learning Group at the School of Arts, Media and Engineering (AME), she lead a team of teachers, researchers, and designers to build mixed-reality experiences to enhance social interactions for youth with autism.
 Lisa performs regularly with Crossing 32nd Street, a Phoenix-based contemporary music group; and Rules of Play, a contemporary music duo with Robert Esler.

 Jessica Rajko (jessica <at> urbanstew <dot> org):